We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Neither Medicare nor Medicaid cover BetterHelp therapy services.

-Talkspace offers couples therapy for $396 per month, or $1,068 every 3 months.
+Talkspace also offers couples therapy, which previously cost $396 a month, or $1,068 every 3 months.
 This includes unlimited messaging and a weekly live therapy session.

-Therapy sessions for teens are $260 per month.
-They include unlimited messaging but no live therapy.
+Therapy sessions for teens were previously listed at $260 a month and included unlimited messaging but no live therapy.

 Psychiatrist appointments are always live.
 The first session costs $199.
-Subsequent sessions are $125 per session.
+Subsequent sessions are $125 a session.

 Several health insurers cover the cost of Talkspace, but Medicare and Medicaid do not.

-For both services you’ll need to be comfortable using computers and have a good internet connection.
-They’re both safe, private, quick, and more affordable than in-person therapy sessions.
+You’ll need to be comfortable using computers for both services and have a good internet connection.
+They’re both:

-Both allow you to switch therapists if you’re not satisfied with the one the service assigned you.
+Both allow you to switch therapists if you’re not satisfied with the service assigned to you.

 The costs for each service are roughly similar, but it depends on the plan and services you want.
 If you want to compare costs, consider looking into this directly with each platform.

-If you’re in a crisis, neither service may be right for you.
-Instead, seek help right away by calling a crisis helpline or going to the emergency room.
+If you’re in a crisis, neither service may be right.
+Instead, you can seek help right away by calling a crisis helpline or going to the emergency room.

 BetterHelp may be the right choice for you if: